waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
 - **BROKEN_FLOOR**: Not yet encountered.
 Previous note about it being in the Burned Tower was likely a hallucination.
 - **PIT**: Confirmed one-way warp tile in Olivine Lighthouse.
 Stepping on it causes the player to fall to the floor below.
-- **LADDER**: A traversable warp tile that moves the player between floors.
-Hypothesis: May only be traversable vertically, not horizontally.
-Needs testing.
+- **LADDER**: A traversable warp tile.
+Activated by moving onto the tile, and then typically pressing 'Up' or 'Down' depending on the direction of travel.
+Pressing 'A' on or adjacent to them does not work.

 # Current Quest: Olivine Lighthouse
 - **Objective:** Investigate the sick Pokémon at the Olivine Lighthouse.
-- **Status:** I am on the 1st floor of the Olivine Lighthouse, in a previously inaccessible eastern section.
+- **Status:** I am on the 2nd floor of the Olivine Lighthouse, in the eastern section.
 - **Olivine Lighthouse Puzzle:**
   - **Objective:** Reach the top floor to find Jasmine and the sick Pokémon.
   - **Key Insight:** Progress is made by falling through pits on 2F to access a sealed-off eastern section of 1F.
+The path upwards is from this eastern section.
   - **Summary of Findings:**
-    - **2F:** Two pits at (16, 13) and (17, 13) both lead to the eastern section of 1F.
-The western path has a ladder at (5, 3) leading up.
-The eastern path appears to be a dead end.
-Suspected warps at (16, 11) and (17, 11) are non-functional.
+    - **2F:** The western path has a ladder at (5, 3) leading up to a confirmed dead end on 3F.
+The eastern path is where I am currently exploring.
     - **3F:** The western side, accessed from 2F, is a confirmed dead end.
 The eastern side is currently inaccessible.
-  - **Current Hypothesis:** The correct path to the upper floors must be on the eastern side of 2F.
-The western ladder is a confirmed dead end.
-I need to find the ladder on the eastern side of 2F.
+  - **Current Hypothesis:** The correct path to the upper floors must be on this eastern side of 2F.
+I am systematically searching the area.

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.